jschirrmacher/zerberus/README.md

 The log level (`debug`, `info`, `warn` or `error`) can be set via environment variable "LOGLEVEL".

 In log level `debug`, another environment variable, "DEBUG" controls, which modules are to be logged.
-This can be a comma separated list of module names in lower case, like in this example:
+This can be a comma separated list of module names in lowercase, like in this example:

     export DEBUG=encoder,motor,car